Resume

 Work experience section

 You can describe your proficiency in soft skills using the work experience section.
 Start with clear action verbs to depict a task or responsibility, then emphasize the abilities you applied to reach a favorable outcome.
+This is one of the best places to show your soft skills in action, proving you’re not just all talk.

 Education section